You know that just chucking it in the recycling bin doesn’t solve the problem.

 The California Department of Transporation has installed a comparable system at the Dunnigan rest stop north of Sacramento.
 It gets about 2,000 visitors every day, who produce 4,000-5,000 gallons of wastewater.

 That water no longer enters a sewer.
 The plastic bottle filtration system produces all of the water necessary to flush the rest stop’s toilets.

 Just imagine the savings in water, oil, and landfill space if every rest stop in the country used shredded waste plastic to filter and recycle water!

 Use it in 3D printers

 Fortunately, recycled HDPE (no. 2, as in milk jugs) makes an excellent 3D printer filament.
-Researchers at Michigan Technological University have developed an open-source machine that is inexpensive enough that anyone who can afford the printer in the first place can buy one (or make one) to make their own filament.
+Researchers at Michigan Technological University have developed an open-source machine.
+It’s inexpensive enough that anyone who can afford the printer in the first place can buy one (or make one).
+They can use it to make their own filament.

 Commercial plastic filament is expensive, at least $35 per kilogram.
 Using a “recyclebot” requires about 10¢ worth of electricity per kilogram of home-made filament.

 Dirt cheap 3D printer filament can do more than save money and reduce the volume of waste plastic.
-It has the potential to lift some of the world’s poorest people out of poverty.
+It can lift some of the world’s poorest people out of poverty.
 The 15 million or so people worldwide who pick through trash at open dumps looking for recyclable material typically make less than a dollar per day.

 If they had these low-cost machines, they could convert at least some of the recyclable discards into printer filament.
 The added value could bring them 15 times the income for the same amount of plastic.